-- 13.a No refunds for any Waikiki Vista Dormitory cancellations once the room is confirmed for the student unless the vacant room can be occupied by another student. - 13.b If written cancellation notice is given 31 days or more before the beginning of apartment/dormitory check-in, all money will be refunded except for any cancellation fees (varies by property) and the Accommodation Placement Fee. - 13.c If written cancellation notice is given less than 31 days before the beginning of apartment/dormitory check-in, Global Village Hawaii may retain any rent, security deposits, any cancellation fees (varies by property) and the Accommodation Placement Fee.
+- 15.a If written cancellation notice is given 60 days or more before the beginning of apartment/dormitory check-in, all money will be refunded except for any cancellation fees (varies by property) and the non-refundable Accommodation Placement Fee. - 15.b If written cancellation notice is given less than 60 days before the beginning of apartment/dormitory check-in, Global Village Hawaii may retain any rent, security deposits, any cancellation fees (varies by property) and the non-refundable Accommodation Placement Fee.

-14) Airport Transfers:
+16) Airport Transfers: